Claude Prompt Engineering Best Practices (2026): A Checklist That Actually Improves Outputs

 How does this relate to context engineering?

 Claude prompt engineering is one layer of context engineering.
-For agents, you also need to optimize memory, retrieved documents, and tool definitions.
+For agents, you also need to think about memory, retrieved documents, and tool definitions.

 Can I use these practices with the Claude API?